-Note: These are the graduates and loan types to include and exclude in order to fill out CDS H4, H4a, H5 and H5a.
+Note: These are the graduates and loan types to include and exclude in order to fill out CDS H4, H4a, H5, and H5a.

-Include:
+Include: 2013 undergraduate class who

-- 2012 undergraduate class who graduated between July 1, 2011 and June 30, 2012 who started at your institution as first-time students and received a bachelor's degree between July 1, 2011 and June 30, 2012. - only loans made to students who borrowed while enrolled at your institution. - co-signed loans.
+graduated between July 1, 2012 and June 30,

+2013 who started at your institution as first- time

+students and received a bachelor's degree

+between July 1, 2012 and June 30, 2013.

+only loans made to students who borrowed

+while enrolled at your institution.

+co-signed loans.

-Exclude:
+Exclude: those who transferred in.

-- those who transferred in. - money borrowed at other institutions.
+money borrowed at other institutions.

-H4.
 Provide the percentage of the class (defined above) who borrowed at any time through any loan programs (institutional, state, Federal Perkins, Federal Stafford Subsidized and Unsubsidized, private loans that were certified by your institution, etc.; exclude parent loans).
+Include both Federal Direct Student Loans and Federal Family Education coans.
+62% 02/0 Provide the percentage of the class (defined above) who borrowed at any time through ederal loan programsFederal Perkins, Federal Stafford Subsidized and Unsubsidized. exclude all institutional, state, private alternative loans and parent loans.
+62% Report the average per-undergraduate-borrower cumulative principal borrowed of those n line H4. \$27,164 Report the average per-undergraduate-borrower cumulative principal borrowed, of those n H4a, through federal loan programsFederal Perkins, Federal Stafford Subsidized and Unsubsidized.
 Include both Federal Direct Student Loans and Federal Family Education Loans.
-62.3

-H4a.
-Provide the percentage of the class (defined above) who borrowed at any time through federal loan programs--Federal Perkins, Federal Stafford Subsidized and Unsubsidized.
-Include both Federal Direct Student Loans and Federal Family Education Loans.
-NOTE: exclude all institutional, state, private alternative loans and parent loans.
-61.85%

-H5.
-Report the average per-undergraduate-borrower cumulative principal borrowed of those in line H4. \$ 29391

-H5a.
-Report the average per-undergraduate-borrower cumulative principal borrowed, of those in H4a, through federal loan programs--Federal Perkins, Federal Stafford Subsidized and Unsubsidized.
-Include both Federal Direct Student Loans and Federal Family Education Loans.
 These are listed in line H4a.
-NOTE: exclude all institutional, state, private alternative loans and exclude parent loans.\$ 22031
+NOTE: exclude all institutional, state, private alternative loans and exclude parent loans. \$22,537 ny loan programs (institutional, state, Federal Perkins, Federal Stafford Subsidized and Unsubsidized, private loans that were certified by your institution, etc.; exclude arent loans).
+Include both Federal Direct Student Loans and Federal Family Education bans.
+Trovide the percentage of the class (defined above) who borrowed at any time through deral loan programsFederal Perkins, Federal Stafford Subsidized and Unsubsidized. iclude both Federal Direct Student Loans and Federal Family Education Loans.
+NOTE: kelude all institutional, state, private alternative loans and parent loans. eport the average per-undergraduate-borrower cumulative principal borrowed of those line H4. teport the average per-undergraduate-borrower cumulative principal borrowed, of those h44a, through federal loan programsFederal Perkins, Federal Stafford Subsidized nd Unsubsidized.
+Include both Federal Direct Student Loans and Federal Family ducation Loans.
+These are listed in line H4a.
+NOTE: exclude all institutional, state,